QuentinRa/blog.quentinra.dev/tools/rst/syntax/images-and-links.md

 .. _a name here: URL

 As you saw above, we could make `name <url>`_.
-But, if you declared name like we did with "a name here", then you could omit the url, giving us `a name here`_.
+But, if you declared name as we did with "a name here", then you could omit the URL, giving us `a name here`_.

 The declaration can be either before or after your first usage of your variable.